Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Creator Only Help.md

 >**Bot Ban**

 * Bans a user from using Jeanne **EVER** again.
 * **NOTE:** When a user is botbanned, all their data in the database except warnings they have will be deleted.
-They will no longer farm XP and use any command in the bot.
+They will no longer farm XP and QP and use any command in the bot.
 They are botbanned **PERMANENTLY** as their will not appeal their botbans.

     Example: `/botban USER REASON`